Nick Kyrgios pulls out of Australian Open with injured knee - NewsBreak

 Nick Kyrgios pulls out of Australian Open with injured knee

-MELBOURNE, Australia — (AP) — Nick Kyrgios has pulled out of the Australian Open because of an injured knee, a day before he was scheduled to play his first-round match.
+MELBOURNE, Australia — (AP) — An "extremely disappointed" Nick Kyrgios pulled out of the Australian Open on Monday — the day before he was scheduled to play his first-round singles match — because of an injured knee that needs arthroscopic surgery.

-Kyrgios was the runner-up at Wimbledon last year in singles and the men's doubles champion at the Australian Open and considered the host country’s strongest chance to win a title at Melbourne Park this year.
+Kyrgios, a 27-year-old from Australia, was the runner-up to Novak Djokovic at Wimbledon last year in singles and teamed with good friend Thanasi Kokkinakis for the men's doubles championship at the 2022 Australian Open.

+Kyrgios was considered the host country’s strongest chance to win a title at Melbourne Park this year; no man from Australia has won the singles trophy there since 1976.
-Kyrgios announced his withdrawal on Monday, Day 1 of action at the year’s first Grand Slam tournament.

-He spoke at a news conference at Melbourne Park, accompanied by his physical therapist.
+He announced his withdrawal on Day 1 of action at the year’s first Grand Slam tournament, appearing at a news conference at Melbourne Park alongside his physical therapist, Will Maher.

-Kyrgios was seeded 19th in Melbourne and was supposed to face Roman Safiullin in the first round on Tuesday.

 “I’m just exhausted from everything.
 Obviously pretty brutal,” Kyrgios said of the decision to sit out.
 “One of the most important tournaments of my career.
 Hasn’t been easy at all.”